giacoppd/Security-For-Robotics/ros_packages/malpac_ros/README.md

   * ros2.py - PoC Broken Authentication 2 - Sets up a publisher on the victim machine, and a subscriber on the attacker machine.
 Showing that communication can occur between the two, without any authentication.

 #### Publisher / Subscriber Process Communication
   * ros3.py - Will pull all the active publishers and subscribers on the victim machine.
-All of the subscribers will be flooded with random data (fuzzing?), and all of the publishers will have their data logged for later review (maybe integrate with ROS bag?)
+All of the subscribers will be flooded with random data (Basiclly a ROS Fuzzy Tester), and all of the publishers will have their data logged for later review (maybe integrate with ROS bag?)

 ### Other PoC Ideas